 Cups to Pounds Calculator

 Our cups to pounds calculator can help you figure out your recipe!
 Whether you need to convert cups to pounds or convert pounds to cups, we have you covered.
 Is part of your recipe in liters, teaspoons, or grams?
-Check out the cooking measurement converter for even more weight and volume units that you can switch between.
-Or jump down the page if you want to see what the conversion for 1 cup to pounds of your ingredient is!
+Check out the cooking measurement converter for even more weight and volume units you can switch between them.
+Or jump down the page to see the conversion for 1 cup to pounds of your ingredient!

 What is the difference between pounds and cups when baking?

 Our cups to pounds calculator uses two imperial measurements: cups and pounds.
 However, these two units measure substances differently.
 A cup is a unit of volume - how much space does something take up.
 Most recipes using cups are based on the US customary cup (236.59 mL), which is what we will be using in this calculator, although there is also a metric cup (250 mL) occasionally used by countries such as the UK, AU, NZ, CA, and ZA.